The Ultimate 1 Day in Lucca Itinerary: 2024 Guide

 9:30 AM: Walk or Bike Around the City Walls

-Stretching over 4 kilometers, these historic walls are perfect for a leisurely bike ride or a relaxing walk early in the day.
-You can rent a bike from one of the many shops near the walls.
+Stretching over 4 kilometers, these walls are an ideal place for a pleasant morning bike ride or breezy afternoon walk.
+You can rent a bicycle at one of the many shops located close to the walls.

 I rented a rickshaw at this store (we were with a friend and the rickshaws can hold up to 3 people), near the northern gate of Porta Santa Maria, and paid only 10 euros per hour, and it was amazing!
 They open at 9:00 AM, and that is very convenient.